top of page

 4. The Cash

-Credit cards are accepted in most restaurants and shops but bearing in mind that Taiwan is still a cash society.
-The transit system is mostly using cash and there are taxis that don't accept credit cards.
+Credit cards are accepted in most restaurants and shops but bearing in mind that Taiwan is still a cash society, especially on the outlying islands.
+Many small businesses, food stalls, taxis, etc, don't accept credit cards.
 Furthermore, expenses and purchases made using credit cards will be subjected to dual conversion charges by the bank — from TWD to USD to SGD.
 Credit cards are convenient but the extra charges are also high.

-So, having at least an ATM card to withdraw cash from ATM machines is necessary.
+Having an ATM card to withdraw cash from ATMs is an easy way to get cash in Taiwan currency.
 Most ATMs in Taiwan accept bank cards with PLUS and CIRRUS logos on it.
-And transaction charges are levied for each cash withdrawal.
+Transaction charges are levied per cash withdrawal.

 The POSB card, which I have, carries the Cirrus logo.
-Withdrawal charges are free if I withdraw money at any DBS Taiwan ATMs but cost S$7.00 per transaction at other ATMs.
+Withdrawal charges are free if I withdraw money at any DBS Taiwan ATMs but cost S$7 per transaction at other ATMs.
+Some ATMs may levy their own fees, which will usually be shown during the withdrawal process.
 Carrying large amount of cash around may not be a good idea but withdrawing too often will result in high transaction charges.
 So, plan wisely and estimate cash needs before going to the ATMs.

-Well, I am not able to locate any DBS Taiwan ATMs on the 3 groups of offshore islands.
-I will need to use other ATMs but will limit to maximum 2 withdrawals for the whole trip.
+There are no DBS Taiwan ATMs on the outlying islands.
+I will use other ATMs but will try to limit to maximum 2 withdrawals for the whole trip.
 This calls for some thorough budget planning.

 5. The Language

 The spoken languages on the 3 islands are the Minnan (闽南) dialects and Mandarin.
+Hokchew is also spoken in the Matsu Islands.
 The written language is Traditional Chinese.
-Most booking websites and blogs about the 3 islands are usually in Traditional Chinese.
 Use of English is pretty limited.
-So, for travellers who cannot understand their spoken and written languages, it can be quite inconvenient.
+So, for travellers who cannot understand their spoken and written languages, it can be rather inconvenient.

-I do speak the Hokkien dialect of Singapore, so I have not much issues understanding the local Minnan dialect although there are some differences in the way certain words are pronounced (I was in Kinmen 6 years ago and had interacted with some locals).
+I do speak the Hokkien dialect of Singapore, so I have not much issues understanding the local Minnan dialect although there are some differences in the way certain words are pronounced — I was in Kinmen 6 years back and interacted with some locals.
 And I can read Traditional Chinese (from watching Hong Kong dramas with Traditional Chinese subtitles since young).
-So, travelling in Taiwan and reading road signs have been a breeze for me.
+So, travelling in Taiwan and reading road signs are a breeze to me.

 6. The Timezone